-We’d read similar raves about Valley of Fire State Park, 50 miles northeast and a world away from America’s playground.
+Valley of Fire State Park lies in the Mojave Desert, 50 miles northeast and a world away from Las Vegas.

 Covering nearly 46,000 acres, Nevada’s first state park takes its name from the way the red-orange Aztec sandstone reflects the desert sunlight.

-Founded in 1935, it looks positively prehistoric in places.
+Founded in 1935, it looks positively prehistoric in some places, but it glows like it’s always sunset.

 Colorful flora sprouted up defiantly in spots.